CTSRD-SOAAP/soaap/scripts/generate-ir/README.md

 of the script
 - `--confirm`: Display command line and changed environment vars and request confirmation before running it.

+#### qtbase `./configure` script

+The qtbase.git project can be build using the `configure-for-llvm-ir.py` script if you apply the following patch: https://codereview.qt-project.org/#/c/109807/ For some strange reason it requires AR to be set to `/path/to/ar cqs` which can be achieved by passing `"--ar=ar cqs"` to the script.
+Additionally, the binaries need to be linked using clang++ (`--cpp-linker`) since otherwise the C++ standard library is not added automatically.

+To build all the qtbase libraries as LLVM IR run the following:

+    # configure-for-llvm-ir.py "--ar=ar cqs" --cpp-linker <configure arguments>
+    # make -j8

+This has been tested with the 5.5 branch of qtbase.git, but should also work with any other branch where the patch applies cleanly.

+# QMake

+In order to build a QMake project you must have built qtbase using the configure wrapper script.
+If that is the case you can run the qmake binary from that directory and the make.

+    # <path-to-qtbase>/bin/qmake
+    # make -j8

+If you don't have the qmake binary from qtbase configured for LLVM IR you can also try following the instructions from *Plain Makefile build system*.
+It should also work, but is not recommended.

 ### Other build systems with a configure step